What's the Difference Between a Team and User Group?

 • They're a fun way for friends or families to share their contributions with their Team Resume!

-Unlike teams, a user group is created by you—which your advanced program managers can help manage!
-A user group helps you quickly identify users on your site that have shared interests or skillsets.
-You can assign a user group leader, but you or your advanced program managers are still the ones managing the user groups.
+Unlike teams, you create User Groups—which your Advanced Program Managers can help manage!
+A User Group helps you quickly identify users with shared interests or skill sets.
+You can assign a User Group Leader, but you or your Advanced Program Managers still manage the User Groups.
 It's also a great tool for filtering and reporting on users within those groups!
-User groups let you track the activity of a group of people over time.
+User Groups let you track the activity of a group of people over time.

-• Does your organization offer a Program dedicated to operating an animal shelter and need volunteers that are trained and licensed veterinarians?
+• Does your organization offer a Program dedicated to operating an animal shelter that needs volunteers who are trained and licensed veterinarians?

 • Does your organization host court-mandated Opportunities?